15 Best Things to Do in Newtown (CT)

 Town Players Little Theatre

-For community theatre produced with a lot of skill and dedication, the Town Players Little Theatre has been a fixture of the town for more than 70 years.
+For community theater with a lot of skill and dedication, the Town Players Little Theatre has been a fixture of the town for close to 80 years.

-The Town Players have something for all tastes each season, at this compact hilltop venue with a around five rows of seating.
+The Town Players have something for all tastes each season.
+Shows take place at a compact hilltop venue with around five rows of seating.

 14. Kettletown State Park